+Interpretation: Element (a) may not be applicable if another party or entity has already considered whether individuals can be diverted to safe and appropriate alternatives to shelter.

 Interpretation: Infants and young children who are abandoned at a program site or are not accompanied by a parent or legal guardian should be referred to the child welfare authority.
-Interpretation: For basic emergency shelters and enhanced emergency shelters, intake should occur on the same day that services are requested.
-Interpretation: To ensure that transgender and gender non-conforming service recipients are treated with respect and feel safe, service recipient choice regarding their first names and pronouns should be respected and intake forms and procedures should allow individuals to self-identify their gender and receive access to sleeping quarters, bathroom facilities, and shower facilities, in accordance with applicable federal and state laws.
+Interpretation: For emergency shelters, intake should occur on the same day that services are requested.

-Interpretation: Trauma-informed intake practices explore whether a service recipient has been exposed to traumatic events and exhibits trauma-related symptoms and/or mental health disorders.
-A positive screen indicates that an assessment or further evaluation by a trained professional is warranted.
-During the screening process, service recipients should feel emotionally and physically safe.

-FP SH 3.03
+FP SH 3.04

-Service recipients participate in an intake screening that includes:
+Service recipients participate in an age-appropriate intake screening that includes:

-gathering personal and identifying information;
+personal and identifying information;

 health status, including emergency health needs;